New 🐳 Now also supports Docker — Podman or Docker, your choice

 Transparent host networking

-Containers reach host services at host.containers.internal, so Claude can hit your local dev server, database, or API without any manual port mapping.
+Containers reach host services at host.containers.internal (Podman) or host.docker.internal (Docker), so Claude can hit your local dev server, database, or API without any manual port mapping.

 🔄